Isabel Huntington: 2021 season: Forward switch

 It was revealed that Huntington had signed a contract extension with the club on 16 June 2021, after playing every game possible for the club that season.
 Huntington achieved selection in Champion Data's 2021 AFLW All-Star stats team, after leading the league for average contested marks in the 2021 AFL Women's season, totalling 2.3 a game.

-2022 season: Injury and leaving Western Bulldogs
+2022 season 6: Injury and leaving Western Bulldogs

-In the first round of the 2022 AFL Women's season, Huntington suffered an anterior cruciate ligament injury, and at the end of the season was traded to Greater Western Sydney in exchange for two draft picks.
+In the first round of 2022 AFL Women's season 6, Huntington suffered an anterior cruciate ligament injury, and at the end of the season was traded to Greater Western Sydney in exchange for two draft picks.

 Personal life

 Huntington is a cousin of Essendon AFL player Will Setterfield.
 She studied a Bachelor of Science at the University of Melbourne.